-Choosing the right accounting software can be a critical decision that can have a drastic effect on your company's accounting processes for years to come.
-With so many applications available, it is certainly a decision that needs to be researched and thought out.
+Choosing the right accounting software for your business can be a critical decision that can have a drastic effect on your company’s accounting processes for years to come.
+With so many options available, it is certainly a decision that needs to be researched and thought out.

 One question that the bookkeeping team at LedgersOnline hears almost daily is “What is the difference between QuickBooks Online and QuickBooks Desktop?”
 This is a loaded question, as both applications are great in their own way, and also have their own advantages and disadvantages.